Stopping and Questioning People on the Street

 Must the Officer Read Me My Miranda Rights?

-A “Miranda warning” is required only if a suspect is in custody and the police intend to interrogate the suspect.
+A “Miranda warning” is required only if a suspect is in custody and the police interrogate the suspect.
 In other words, both “custody” and “interrogation” have to occur for Miranda rights to kick in.
-One upshot of this requirement is that a statement by a person who is not in custody, or a statement made voluntarily rather than in response to police interrogation, is admissible in evidence at trial even if no Miranda warning was given.
+One upshot of this requirement is that a statement by a person who is not in custody, or a statement by someone who is in custody that's volunteered rather than made in response to police interrogation, is likely admissible in evidence even if no Miranda warning was given.

-And legal rights aside, the truth on the street is that people often can make life easier for themselves by cooperating with police officers—as long as they don’t have a good reason not to.
+People can sometimes make life easier for themselves by cooperating with police officers—as long as they don’t have a good reason not to.
 “Contempt of cop” has resulted in the arrest and even physical injury of more than one innocent person.
 When innocent people who are pulled over or questioned by police officers stand on their rights too forcefully, events can sometimes get out of control rather quickly.